sentryguides/sentry/source/heroes/crystal_maiden.md

 In most games, will want <%= item :black_king_bar %> as your next item.
 It allows you to channel your ultimate without interruptions.
-If you were able to channel your ultimate without interruption so far or abilities that can interrupt you go through Black King Bar (like <%= ability :vengefulspirit_nether_swap %>, <%= ability :pudge_meat_hook %> and a few others), you could also go straight into <%= item :ultimate_scepter %>.
-It buffs the damage and slow of your ultimate by quite a bit.
+If you were able to channel your ultimate without interruption so far or your opponents have abilties that go through Black King Bar (like <%= ability :vengefulspirit_nether_swap %>, <%= ability :pudge_meat_hook %> and a few others), you could also go straight into <%= item :ultimate_scepter %>.
+It buffs the damage and slow of your ultimate.
 These items however are very expensive for a support, in most games you will not be able to afford them.

 #### Alternatives